23.3807 Motion NC Min Li Marti

 A sound and forward-looking media policy to support the diversity of Swiss media

-17.3628 – Postulate Committee for Transport and Telecommunications NR
+17.3628 – Postulate Committee for Transport and Telecommunications NC

 Review of the number of SRG stations